AkrilliA/laravel-beyond/README.md

 composer require --dev akrillia/laravel-beyond
 ```

-After this you need to register the `Modules` namespace inside your `composer.json`.
+After this you need to register the namespaces inside your `composer.json`.
 ```json
 {
   // ...